 But restaurateur and businessman, Art Alfinito, wasn't going to allow the once magnificent Holly to be torn down.
 He purchased the building hoping to be able to restore and reopen it.
-During his ownership the theater was placed on the National Register of Historic Places, but continued to decline as it became clear that Mr. Alfinito would be unable to raise the capital needed to realize such a large project.
+During his ownership, the theater was placed on the National Register of Historic Places but continued to decline as it became clear that Mr. Alfinito would be unable to realize such a large project.

 In 2011 the JPR Foundation purchased the theater and, with the support of the Medford Urban Renewal Agency, immediately embarked on the task of restoring the exterior of the building.
 That facade restoration won the City of Medford Landmarks Commission's 2013 Historic Preservation Award.

 Currently, we are fundraising to finish the interior restoration and bring the Holly Theatre back to life.
 See the current status of the campaign and make a contribution!